algorhythmicdev/AlgoWeb/REFURB_PLAN.md

 ---

 ### **Task 3: Standardise hero sections & CTA spacing**

+**Status:** ✅ Homepage hero now sits on a calm neutral surface with a dedicated CTA row and the roadmap preview relocated into the timeline highlight.

 **Context:** The hero still uses a saturated gradient and overlapping milestone card; the tagline mentions AAA contrast but the background conflicts with it.